MohammedSheikh/Front-end-website/LimitlessVapes/README.md

 1. Proximity: Items should be grouped together to create organisation.
 2. Alignment: Items should have a visual connection with something else on the page.
 3. Repetition: A consistent look and feel to a page should be presented to the end user.
+4. Contrast: A contrast of bigger fonts to smaller fonts.
+Font weight, colour and diffrent image sizes.

+## 7. conclusion

+I believe a lot of the fundamentals that have been covered for front end web design has become a lot clear for me to understand and apply to real life projects.
+These fundamentals have allowed me to understand how the core front end web technologies HTML5, CSS3 and JavaScript are interlinked to create powerful web applications, and the experiences I have gained from this module will encourage me to take on big projects in the future for clientele.

+8. References